Young Parents Program

 If you are a pregnant or parenting teen between the ages of 14 and 24 who receives cash assistance, you may be eligible for the Young Parents Program.
 If you are unsure whether you qualify, please contact your local Department of Transitional Assistance (DTA) office.

 The Young Parents Program is always in need of volunteers, supplies and technology donations.
 To give, please contact the YPP Director at 508-767-2505, ext.
-3028 or email her at email@example.com.
+148 or email NMSpeight@ywcacm.org.